m-lab/epoxy-images/configs/stage1_mlxrom/README.md

 Since ePoxy needs to interact with only two Google services (GAE for the server, and GCS to download images), at most we need to embed two trusted CA certs.

-As a first iteration, we are embedding two Issuing CAs.
-The first is the "Google Internet Authority G2": https://pki.google.com/GIAG2.crt used to sign addresses
+As a first iteration -- not the final solution -- we are embedding one Issuing CA for the "Google Internet Authority G2" https://pki.google.com/GIAG2.crt used to sign addresses under:
-under:

  - `*.appspot.com`
  - `*.storage.googleapis.com`

-The second Issuing CA is the "Google Internet Authority G3": https://pki.goog/

 To inspect these certifiates, download them and use `openssl` to make them human readable.

 ```
-openssl x509 -in ./gtsgiag3.pem -text -noout
+openssl x509 -in ./giag2.pem -text -noout
 ```

 This is a short-term solution suitable or testing but unsuitable for wider